-Release and implementation of the ICA's climate change roadmap - Towards a Net Zero & Resilient Future - along with drawing on member data and new research to support the industry's approach to natural peril risk.
+Release and implementation of the ICA's climate change roadmap -Towards a Net Zero & Resilient Future - along with drawing on member data and new research to support the industry's approach

 Catastrophe management

 Coordinating the industry's response to severe weather events and the associated advocacy.
 In 2021/22 season the ICA will be implementing its new Insurance Event Management Framework.
 The data piece is captured in the next section "Data & analytics".